foggerty/thebook/Chapters/NotesAndReferences.md

 1400 $3 AY

-one of at-Tabari’s teachers and is mentioned as such by his pupil in the Wadih (sSa-b; ist., 44a-b), Although the name is corrupt in both these MSS—as presumably also in Berlin 5538, for Hein calls him al-Fazari (/sl., XIV, P. 300)—there can be no doubt that his name is as stated by us, since we are specifically told in our MSS that it derives from the name of a place on the marches of Khorasan in territory ‘contiguous with the land of the Turks’.
+one of at-Tabari’s teachers and is mentioned as such by his pupil in the Wadih (sSa-b; ist., 44a-b), Although the name is corrupt in both these manuscripts—as presumably also in Berlin 5538, for Hein calls him al-Fazari (/sl., XIV, P. 300)—there can be no doubt that his name is as stated by us, since we are specifically told in our manuscripts that it derives from the name of a place on the marches of Khorasan in territory ‘contiguous with the land of the Turks’.
 The place in question is undoubtedly Faravah, originally a frontier station (ribdt) and now Kizil Arvat in Turkmenistan on the Transcaspian railway, In spelling the name of the man ‘al-Qarawi’ and that of the place “Qarawah’, the scribe of the Wadik, Ist., is only one diacritical point away from accuracy, Ar-Tabari speaks of his mentor in glowing terms as an unrivalled master who instructed him in the teachings of Tahir’s school, In the absence of precise dutes, we can say only that he flourished at some period during the thirteenth century.
 9. Whether these form part of what al-Farawi said is not clear,

 1401 NOTES AND REFERENCES 201 CHAPTER r2 49a-52b